tuanzicui/lumia-group/content/publication/conference-paper/index.md

 ---
-title: 'An example conference paper'
+title: 'Deep learning-based classification of hyperspectral data'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Yushi Chen
+  - Zhouhan Lin
+  - Xing Zhao
-  - admin
+  - Gang Wang
-  - Robert Ford
+  - Yanfeng Gu

 # Author notes (optional)
 author_notes:
-  - 'Equal contribution'
-  - 'Equal contribution'
+  - ' corresponding author'

-date: '2013-07-01T00:00:00Z'
+date: '2014-06-16T00:00:00Z'
-doi: ''
+doi: '10.1109/JSTARS.2014.2329330'

 # Schedule page publish date (NOT publication's date).
 publishDate: '2017-01-01T00:00:00Z'